 Dylan’s bedaquline paper one of the most read in Microbial Genomics in September!
 Philip Fowler, 20th October 202520th October 2025 Received a lovely email from Dr Peter Cotgreave who is the Chief Executive of the Microbiological Society to say Dylan’s manuscript where he created a resistance catalogue for bedaquiline was one of the most viewed papers in Microbial Genomics during September.
 Never had that before, but a nice surprise!
 Share this: Share on X (Opens in new window) X Share on Bluesky (Opens in new window) Bluesky Email a link to a friend (Opens in new window) Email Share on LinkedIn (Opens in new window) LinkedIn Share on Mastodon (Opens in new window) Mastodon Related publication research tuberculosis

-New refereed preprint: BashTheBug 31st March 202231st March 2022 BashTheBug is a citizen science project hosted on the Zooniverse platform that we launched in… Share this: Share on X (Opens in new window) X Share on Bluesky (Opens in new window) Bluesky Email a link to a friend (Opens in new window) Email Share on LinkedIn (Opens in new window) LinkedIn Share on Mastodon (Opens in new window) Mastodon Read More
+antimicrobial resistance AMyGDA now available from GitHub 27th January 202027th January 2020 AMyGDA is a python module that analyses photographs of 96-well plates and, by examining each… Share this: Share on X (Opens in new window) X Share on Bluesky (Opens in new window) Bluesky Email a link to a friend (Opens in new window) Email Share on LinkedIn (Opens in new window) LinkedIn Share on Mastodon (Opens in new window) Mastodon Read More